a419625887/HALM/README.md

 # Horizon-assisted Lithologic Modeling

 This is a python implementation of the Horizon-assisted Lithologic Modeling (HALM) method which is proposed by Yang et al. (2024).
 The HALM method aims to contruct high-fidelity litholgic model given well log data and structures of horizons (bedding surfaces).
 The HALM method involves horizon restoration, domain transformation, and lithologic modeling.
+The python codes in this repository run the HALM method in a serial mode.

 ## Demonstration